Metro shareholders back plans to split off food business

 It said in a statement on Monday that 99.95 percent of the voting share capital represented voted in favour of the split.

-Metro hopes the split will help the independent companies pursue more acquisitions and trigger a revaluation of the stock as Metro currently trades at a discount to other pure wholesale retailers such as Sysco (SYY.N) and Britain's Booker (BOK.L).
+Metro hopes the split will help the independent companies pursue more acquisitions and trigger a revaluation of the stock as Metro currently trades at a discount to other pure wholesale retailers such as Sysco and Britain's Booker.